2468shrm/CAN-Distribution-With-Debug/README.md

 alpha and subject to bugs and errors.
 Use at your own risk.
 However the Gerbers are provided should you want to fabricate your own.

+## Enclosure

+An 3D-printable enclosure is avaiable for this board.
+[Enclosure link](https://github.com/2468shrm/CAN-Distribution-Board-Enclosure)

 ## Introduction
 This is a board created to simplify CAN wiring on FRC robots.
 It was created by the mentors of FRC2468/2687/2689.